공통영어2 능률 민병천 2과 변형문제

 While reading case files, the detectives studied the details of the ____ scenes.

-Lee’s training process ____ successful.
+Lee’s training process was ____

 It is no wonder that she ____ called the “mother of forensic science.”